On the Isoperimetric Riemannian Penrose Inequality: Riemannian Penrose Inequality for the ADM mass

 It is well-known and direct to check that $\Delta_{\eum} v= \Delta_{\eum} u$.
-The main part of the proof consists in showing that $v$ satisfies the $\CS^0$--expansion at infinity claimed for $u$ in \cref{eq:decaywithdeficit}.
-In particular, this implies by the Maximum Principle that $u = v$ and that in particular $u$ decays as stated.
+The main part of the proof consists in showing that $v$ satisfies the $\CS^0$-expansion at infinity claimed for $u$ in \cref{eq:decaywithdeficit}.
+Hence, Liouville's theorem for harmonic functions implies that $u = v$ and that $u$ decays as stated.